Nusaybin: Late Antiquity

+The Syriac poet Ephrem the Syrian witnessed all three sieges, and praised Nisibis's successive bishops for their contributions to the defences in his Carmina Nisibena, while the Roman caesar Julian (r.
+355–363) described the third siege in his panegyric to his senior co-emperor, the augustus Constantius II (r.
+337–361).
 The Roman historian of the 4th century, Ammianus Marcellinus, gained his first practical experience of warfare as a young man at Nisibis under the magister equitum, Ursicinus.
 From 360 to 363, Nisibis was the camp of Legio I Parthica.
 Because of its strategic importance on the Persian border, Nisibis was heavily fortified.
 Ammianus lovingly calls Nisibis the "impregnable city" (urbs inexpugnabilis) and "bulwark of the provinces" (murus provinciarum).

 Sozomen writes that when the inhabitants of Nisibis asked for help because the Persians were about to invade the Roman territories and attack them, Emperor Julian refused to assist them because they were Christianized, and he told them that he would not help them if they did not return to paganism.

 In 363 Nisibis was ceded to the Sassanian Empire after the defeat of Julian.
 Before that time the population of the town was forced by the Roman authorities to leave Nisibis and move to Amida.
 Emperor Jovian allowed them only three days for the evacuation.
 Historian Ammianus Marcellinus was again an eyewitness and condemns Emperor Jovian for giving up the fortified town without a fight.
 Marcellinus' point-of-view is certainly in line with contemporary Roman public opinion.
+According to the Latin historian Eutropius, the cession of Nisibis was supposed to last 120 years.

 According to Al-Tabari, some 12,000 Persians of good lineage from Istakhr, Isfahan, and other regions settled at Nisibis in the fourth century, and their descendants were still there at the beginning of the seventh century.